Can a wedding band play with a sound limiter?

 If you have chosen the perfect wedding venue for your big day it can be a bit of a worry to find out that they have a sound or noise limiter installed if you intend on having live music or a DJ at your wedding reception.

-If a wedding venue has a sound limiter you are still safe to book a band or DJ but it’s a good idea to give them some warning so that they can prepare in advance.
+If a wedding venue has a sound limiter that is above 95db then you are safe to book a band or DJ but it’s a good idea to give them some warning so that they can prepare in advance.
 A band may need to bring a smaller drum kit or even an electric kit while a DJ may bring a smaller sound system.
+If its less than 95db then you will need to check with the band that they are capable of this or hire an acoustic, un-amplified band

 Why do wedding venues use sound limiters?